-A lot of people will tell you to squeeze some lemon juice in the water first, which acidulates it; lemon contains ascorbic acid, which not only lowers pH (along with the citric acid also found in lemons) but can also reverse the oxidation reaction through a process chemists call reduction.
-In my tests, I did 3 tablespoons fresh lemon juice (more or less equivalent to the juice of an average lemon) per quart of water.
+A lot of people will tell you to squeeze some lemon juice into the water first, which acidulates it; lemon contains ascorbic acid, which not only lowers pH (as does the citric acid also found in lemons) but can also reverse the oxidation reaction through a process chemists call reduction.
+In my tests, I used three tablespoons fresh lemon juice (more or less equivalent to the juice of an average lemon) per quart of water.

-Then, just for the heck of it, I also played around with citric acid in two different (very strong) solutions and sprinkled dry crystals of it directly onto the cut apple surfaces.
-The concentrations of the acid in these samples was too strong for them to actually be edible, but it's interesting to see what higher levels of the acid can do.
+Then, just for the heck of it, I also played around with citric acid in two different (very strong) solutions, sprinkling dry crystals of it directly onto the cut apple surfaces.
+The concentrations of the acid in these samples were too strong for the apples to actually be edible, but it's interesting to see what higher levels of the acid can do.

-In this first photo, which I've defined as zero in the timescale (though technically it took me a few minutes to bag it all up and arrange it on the table for the photograph to be taken), you can already see that the citric acid is keeping the cut surfaces ever so slightly more white.
+In this first photo, which I've defined as zero in the timescale (though, technically, it took me a few minutes to bag it all up and arrange it on the table for the photograph to be taken), you can already see that the citric acid is keeping the cut surfaces ever so slightly whiter.
 It's worth pointing out, though, that the light source in the photos was at right, illuminating the samples closer to it more than the ones on the left.
-To the naked eye under the room lights, I wasn't able to see the difference between the plain water and lemon water samples at all.
-For comparison's sake, note the white table surface underneath, which is a uniform shade of white but in the photos appears darker at left as well.
+To the naked eye under the room lights, I wasn't able to see the difference between the plain-water and lemon-water samples at all.
+For comparison's sake, note the white table surface underneath, which is a uniform shade of white, but in the photos appears darker at left as well.

 At 30 minutes, we have more significant browning of the plain apple slices.
-The plain water sample (in the bag at far left) is maintaining its color better, but not as well as the citric acid samples in the two rightmost bags.
-The lemon water (second from left) is not very different from the plain water and definitely more yellow than the citric acid-treated samples.
-Note also the slight pink tint in the citric acid solutions, from pigment being leeched out of the apple skins.
+The plain-water sample (in the bag at far left) is maintaining its color better, but not as well as the citric acid samples in the two rightmost bags.
+The lemon-water sample (second from left) is not very different from the plain-water one, and definitely more yellow than the citric acid–treated samples.
+Note also the slight pink tint in the citric acid solutions, from pigment being leached out of the apple skins.

-Jumping ahead to one hour after the first photo, and the differences become more stark.
-The plain water and lemon water are holding up better than the air-exposed pieces of plain apple, but they don't look great.
-Eat a slice of any of the water-soaked samples at this point, and you'll notice that the apples have become waterlogged and slightly mushy.
+Jumping ahead to one hour after the first photo, the differences become more stark.
+The plain-water and lemon-water slices are holding up better than the air-exposed pieces of plain apple, but they don't look great.
+If you ate a slice of any of the water-soaked samples at this point, you'd notice that the apples had become waterlogged and slightly mushy.

 Take a look at the above photo.
 That's an image of the same samples after three hours and 15 minutes.
-At this point, the lemon-water sample (second from left in bottom row) has browned more than the plain water sample; this lines up with scientific studies I've read, which have reported increased browning when the apple is exposed to lower concentrations of ascorbic acid.
-Meanwhile, the citric acid samples look practically bleached, while the skins have taken on a neon quality as pigments have been drawn out even more.
+At this point, the lemon-water sample (second from left in the bottom row) has browned more than the plain-water sample; this lines up with scientific studies I've read, which have reported increased browning when the apple is exposed to lower concentrations of ascorbic acid.
+Meanwhile, the citric acid samples look practically bleached, while the skins have taken on a neon quality as even more pigments have been drawn out.

 At this point, all the samples were near inedible.
-The citric acid ones, of course, were inedible from the start (unless you like the idea of Sour Patch Kid-style apple slices).
-The plain and lemon water apples, meanwhile, had reached an undesirable level of browning, and both were waterlogged and unpleasant to eat.
-The lemon water also subtly alters the apple flavor with a distinct citrus quality.
+The citric acid ones, of course, were inedible from the start (unless you like the idea of Sour Patch Kid–style apple slices).
+The plain- and lemon-water apples, meanwhile, had reached an undesirable level of browning, and both were waterlogged and unpleasant to eat.
+The lemon water also subtly altered the apple flavor with a distinct citrusy quality.

 I also did a test of simply rubbing a cut lemon all over the cut surface of an apple.
 You can see a photo of that below in the salt section, but I'll sum the results up now: Skip it, since it adds a heavy lemon flavor to the apple and only marginally reduces browning.

 My take on this: Soaking apples and pears is a method that works fine if you use plain water, but only for a very short time—I'd say less than 30 minutes, and ideally less than 15.
-Any longer, and your fruit will brown and the texture will suffer.
-Lemon water, meanwhile, actually speeds up browning while changing the apple flavor, so avoid it.
+Any longer, and your fruit will brown while the texture suffers.
+Lemon water, meanwhile, actually speeds up browning while changing the apple's flavor, so avoid it.

-Check out this time-lapse GIF below to see the apples brown over time (like Gertrude's poem, it goes round as around as an apple...).
+Check out the time-lapse GIF below to see the apples brown over time (like Gertrude's poem, it goes round as around as an apple...).

-Sodium chloride, common table salt, is another chemical that can interfere with oxidation.
-For my test, I soaked cut apple and pear slices for 10 minutes in a salt solution made from 1/2 teaspoon Diamond Crystal kosher salt dissolved in 1 cup of cold water.
+Sodium chloride, or common table salt, is another chemical that can interfere with oxidation.
+For my test, I soaked apple and pear slices for 10 minutes in a salt solution made from half a teaspoon of Diamond Crystal kosher salt dissolved in one cup of cold water.
 I then drained them and let them stand for two hours alongside samples of untreated cut apple.

-In the photo above, the saltwater-soaked apple is on the bottom right, with two untreated apple samples to the left left (the top row is my lemon-rubbed apple, at right, and its untreated control at left).
+In the photo above, the saltwater-soaked apple is on the bottom right, with two untreated apple samples to the left.
+(The top row contains my lemon-rubbed apple, at right, and its untreated control at left.)

-As you can see, the saltwater apple resisted browning the best: even after two hours, when this photo was taken, it was still a respectable white color.
+As you can see, the saltwater apple resisted browning the best; even after two hours, when this photo was taken, it was still a respectable white color.
 The salt flavor is very mild on the surface of the apple—one taster didn't even notice it—but it's there.
-The good news is a quick rinse under cold running water completely washes away any traces of salt, leaving you with a fresh tasting and looking apple, well after it was originally cut.
+The good news is that a quick rinse under cold running water completely washes away any traces of salt, leaving you with a fresh-tasting and -looking apple, well after it's originally cut.

-Eventually, the salted apple will slowly start to brown after several hours.
+Eventually, slowly, after several hours, the salted apple will start to brown.
 For most home cooks, that's not a big issue.